maryVelesyuk/ToDoApp/README.md

-# Getting Started with Create React App
+# ToDo App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This ToDo App is created on React using TypeScript.
+Redux Toolkit was used to work with the global state.

 ## Available Scripts